johnstack/demo_for_fb/README.md

-Demoing multiple random images in JavaScript for FB
+Demoing multiple loading three sets of three random images in JavaScript for FB